 About the Bellmore Creek Fish Passage Project

 In 2018, Seatuck was awarded the NYSDEC Division of Marine Resources Grant for Tributary Restoration and Resiliency to design fish passage at Mill Pond and restore critical habitat in Bellmore Creek.
 Fish passage is a means for fish to move through aquatic systems unobstructed by barriers, like dams or spillways.
-The Bellmore Creek project will analyze three different fish passage options and choose the one that is most appropriate for Mill Pond.
-Options include 1) dam lowering, where the dam is partially removed and the pond lowered to restore a more natural free-flowing system, 2) a nature-like fishway, where the pond is fully maintained, but the dam outflow (or spillway) is re-engineered to mimic a free-flowing stream condition, and 3) a technical fishway or fish ladder, which is a metal ramp or ladder placed within the spillway to allow fish to swim up and into the existing pond.
+The Bellmore Creek project analyzed three different fish passage options and choose the one that is most appropriate for Mill Pond.
+Options included 1) dam lowering, where the dam is partially removed and the pond lowered to restore a more natural free-flowing system, 2) a nature-like fishway, where the pond is fully maintained, but the dam outflow (or spillway) is re-engineered to mimic a free-flowing stream condition, and 3) a technical fishway or fish ladder, which is a metal ramp or ladder placed within the spillway to allow fish to swim up and into the existing pond.

 Seatuck has assembled an Advisory Committee to inform and help assess the decision about what type of fish passage may be most appropriate for Mill Pond.
 The Committee includes representation from Nassau County, NYS Department of Parks & Recreation, NYS Department of Environmental Conservation, Nassau County Soil and Water District, Town of Hempstead, the South Shore Estuary Reserve, Trout Unlimited, The Nature Conservancy, South Shore Audubon, and the Bellmore Civic Association.
-Seatuck issued a request for proposals in April 2020 to engage a engineering firm to analyze and design fish passage options for Bellmore Creek.
+Seatuck issued a request for proposals in April 2020 to engage an engineering firm to analyze and design fish passage options for Bellmore Creek.
 Princeton Hydro, a well-known environmental engineering firm with considerable experience with fish passage and riverine restoration, was selected for the project.
 They commenced the fish passage alternatives analysis in November 2020.

 Why is this project important?